An autonomous community of self-supporting peers in recovery from addiction

 Addiction, at heart, is an illness of the human spirit.
 No single treatment approach has proven entirely effective.
 It’s an unsatisfied urge for something elusive.
 Thirsty people eventually drink.
 We find the solution involves an authentic experience unique to each individual.
 It’s an inside job.
 Recovery is a personal adventure and our approach is to provide an environment favorable to spiritual growth.
 We must, in effect, address the things in ourselves which have been blocking us.
 Quite simply, an awakened spirit doesn’t need a drink.

 In contrast, we believe that cases of chronic addiction represent an individualized strain of a personal illness that’s developed resistance to medication and therapy.
 The substance-based symptom hides a person-based sickness that’s seldom understood and rarely addressed.
-Recovery occurs when an individual who has suffered alone with the condition is exposed to another who has conquered the same challenge.
+Recovery occurs when an individual who has suffered alone with the condition is exposed to another who’s found Power to conquer the same challenge.
 Recurring bursts of “clean time” ranging from mere months to a year or more are often the natural progression of a cyclical illness.
-Exaggerated success rates are notoriously misleading and diminish rapidly with time.
+Success rates are notoriously misleading and diminish rapidly with time.
 If substance abuse is the symptom, then relapse is the result of blaming the substance and treating the symptom.

 The Beach Recovery movement (501c3 #83-0960683) is dedicated to the awareness and reform of a widespread predatory system that financially preys on the public sympathy, nutrition benefits and uncompensated labor of those stranded without options in a period of vulnerability.
 No matter how skillfully they package or present it, exploitation of susceptible families for personal power and financial gain is the new status quo and the primary barrier to stability and success for those seeking recovery.